sufyan20/interviews-challenges/Full-Stack-JavaScript.md

 > **WE ARE HIRING:** [Apply Now](https://www.knawat.com/career/).

-# Full Stack JavaScript developer (Meteor & React)
+# Full Stack JavaScript developer (Meteor & Vue.js)

-<strong>TL;DR,</strong> This challenge expects you to build a simple To-Do list page with Meteor Framework, with their default templating system Blaz or React.
+<strong>TL;DR,</strong> This challenge expects you to build a simple To-Do list page with Meteor Framework, with Vue.js.
 The page should have add and toggle tasks completion with login and register.

 ## Evaluation criteria: